- Launch DateOctober 26, 2007

 - TargetVesta and Ceres

-NASA’s Dawn spacecraft is visiting two of the Solar System’s largest protoplanets, Vesta and Ceres.
-Studying these objects will yield new information about the early Solar System and the formation of rocky planets.
+NASA’s Dawn spacecraft visited two of the Solar System’s largest protoplanets, Vesta and Ceres.
+Studying the data that Dawn collected on these objects will continue to yield new information about the early Solar System and the formation of rocky planets for years to come.

 Relevance to Astrobiology